University of Santiago, Chile: University of Santiago Planetarium

-Planetario Chile is located at the University Campus; it is 13380 m2, made up of a building, square, gardens, water mirror and parking for 100 cars.
+Planetario Chile is located at the University Campus; it covers 13,380 m^{2}, made up of a building, square, gardens, water mirror and parking for 100 cars.
 Single in its kind in the country, it's one of the biggest 50 astronomical audiovisual centres in the world.
 The astronomical dome is 22 m diameter and the stars simulation equipment, a Carl Zeiss projector, model VI, and allows observing the southern and northern night sky.

 Communication Media

 University of Santiago, Chile Radio and Television (1959 to present)

 In 1959, the Universidad Técnica del Estado radio was launched, local radio station with subsidiaries in towns where UTE was present.
 After the arrival of television and the cinema development in Chile during the 1960, UTE founded the Cinema and Television Department.
 During these years, this department develops a series of documentaries that showed the work of the institution in that time.

-In 1971, the UTE cinema department released its first production “El Sueldo de Chile” (1971) directed by Fernando Balmaceda.
+In 1971, the UTE cinema department released its first production "El Sueldo de Chile" (1971) directed by Fernando Balmaceda.
 By then, the Universidad Técnica del Estado was planning to open a television signal in Channel 11, whose intentions were finally aborted after the coup d'état in 1973.
 In 1979, 11 VHF dial of Santiago, Chile was transferred to the known as Universidad de Chile Television, today known as Chilevision.

 Due to the university reform in 1981, Universidad Técnica del Estado Radio and its subsidiaries in the country broke up and were replaced by Universidad de Santiago Radio, Universidad de Talca Radio, Universidad del Bio-Bio Radio, Universidad de Atacama Radio, Universidad de Antofagasta Radio, Universidad de La Serena Radio, Universidad de los Lagos Radio, Universidad de Magallanes Radio and Universidad de la Frontera Radio.
 Universidad de Santiago de Chile Radio assumed the legal continuity of the preceding.

 In 1998, students from the informatics career of the aforementioned university led by José Zorrilla, developed a project to transmit the radio via internet and a program transmission system on demand, whose technology would be known six years later as podcasting.
 At the same time, its web site is launched leading it as the first university radio transmitting via internet with a unique podcasting system in the world.

 University of Santiago, Chile radio as well as television contributes to spread local music via cultural programs and hot news such as Escena Viva.
 Both have their own channel in YouTube.
 In 2018 the university launched a television channel via signal 48.1 for an on-line open digital television in Santiago, called Santiago Televisión, broadcasting 24 hours.